khushaljethava/khushaljethava.github.io/_posts/2026-04-03-Object-Detection-with-Python-YOLO.md

 Object detection identifies and locates objects within images or video frames.
 Unlike image classification, which assigns a single label to an entire image, object detection draws bounding boxes around each object and classifies them individually.
 A single frame might contain three cars, two pedestrians, and a traffic light — object detection finds all of them.

 YOLO (You Only Look Once) is the most widely used object detection architecture.
 It processes the entire image in a single forward pass through the neural network, making it fast enough for real-time applications.
+Object detection is a core task in [multimodal AI systems](/posts/Multimodal-AI-with-Python/) that combine vision with other modalities.
 YOLOv8, developed by Ultralytics, is the latest iteration with improved accuracy and a clean Python API.

 ## Installing Ultralytics